 Many leading indicators involve metrics of what managers put into the program, hence “input” of the program, and are generally associated with proactive risk management.
 A useful way to think about it is:

 - “How much” something is being done (i.e., how often are audits done);

-- Or behavior that involve acting on a program (i.e., average time to implement actions).
+- Or behavior that involves acting on a program (i.e., the average time to implement actions).

 Care is required when evaluating leading indicators because leading indicators in and of themselves are generally not very useful – but they become extremely useful when correlated with lagging indicator performance data.
 For example, correlating the number of internal inspections (leading) with critical-risk reported safety issues (lagging).

 Successfully correlating leading indicators metrics involves hunches, experience, and assumptions by aviation safety managers.

 Examples of Great KPI Leading Indicators in Aviation SMS

 A great strategy for quickly identifying leading indicator KPIs is to look at the aviation SMS' lagging indicator data and ask questions about that data.
 These questions are a good place to start when considering leading indicators.

 Some examples of great KPI leading indicators in aviation SMS implementations that can be strongly correlated with lagging indicators are: